For whatever it's worth, the photos below are also mine, taken by ten-year-old me with my prized Kodak Instamatic

 "Kill me."
-That's what the fish's eyes told him.
+That's what the fish was telling him.

 A very sharp knife could do the job: quickly and easily.
-At the lake, in the summer, he'd watched his father gut small trout, caught by rod and reel from the deck of their tiny wooden sailboat, with the very same knife: quickly and easily.
-A thrust below the chin, just behind the gills, a few grinding cuts against the grain of the fish's belly, and it would be done.
+At the lake, in the summer, he'd watched his father gut small trout, caught by rod and reel from the deck of their tiny wooden sailboat, with the same very sharp knife: quickly and easily.
+A jab below the chin, just behind the gills, a few grinding cuts against the grain of the fish's belly, and it was done.